 With a pillow is too thick/high it causes the opposite problem creating a compression on the joints on the upper part of the neck and tension on the muscles on the underside.
 All of which affects the ligaments and the muscles and cause pain and tension over time.

 That is why it is so important to make sure that your pillow is correct.
-Now thankfully there is a solution in the form of neck or orthopedic type pillows.
+Thankfully there is a solution in the form of neck or orthopaedic type pillows.
 The video above talks you through in more detail about the pillows in the Sittingwell range.